Generic Name: eletriptan (Oral route)

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Using too much eletriptan may increase the chance of side effects.

-To relieve your migraine as soon as possible, use eletriptan as soon as the headache pain begins.
+To relieve your migraine as soon as possible, use this medicine as soon as the headache pain begins.
+Even if you get warning signals of a coming migraine (an aura), you should wait until the headache pain starts before using eletriptan.

-Ask your doctor ahead of time about any other medicine you may take if eletriptan does not work.
-After you take the other medicine, check with your doctor as soon as possible.
+Ask your doctor ahead of time about any other medicine you might take if eletriptan does not work.
+After you use the other medicine, check with your doctor as soon as possible.
+Headaches that are not relieved by eletriptan are sometimes caused by conditions that need other treatment.

-If you feel much better after a dose of eletriptan, but your headache comes back or gets worse after 2 or more hours, you may use one additional dose of eletriptan.
-Do not take a second tablet if the first did not help your headache at all.
-Do not use more than 2 doses in any 24-hour period.
+If you feel much better after a dose of eletriptan, but your headache comes back or gets worse after a while, you may take one additional dose of this medicine 2 hours after the first dose.
+Do not use more than 80 milligrams in 24 hours.
 Do not use this medicine for more than 3 headaches in any 30-day period, unless your doctor tells you to.

 This medicine comes with a patient information leaflet.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.